cvasilak/AccessJ/README.md

 * __Allows editing of read/write attributes of an MBean__

   Upon clicking a read/write attribute name, the user is prompted to edit the value.
-Common editors are supported (String, Integer, Boolean)
+Common editors are supported (string, integer, boolean)

 * __Allows execution of supported MBean operations__